belicfr/MVCLite/README.md

 ## Installation

-You can install MVCLite via Composer.
+You can install *MVCLite* via **Composer**.
 Run the following command in your terminal:

 ```bash
 composer create-project belicfr/mvclite
 ```

-After installing MVCLite, you have to configure your application's settings in the `config` directory.
+After installing *MVCLite*, you have to configure your application's settings in the `config` directory.
 The `config.php` file contains the main settings for your application.

 ```php
 const ROUTE_PATH_PREFIX = '/';